hackingcrosss/citadel/README.md

 - Security group drill-down showing inbound/outbound rules
 - Frontend filters: status dropdown and name/ID search
 - Checkbox selection for bulk operations

+### Operations (`/operations`)
+- Domain-centric cross-service orchestration page
+- Zone selector loads all Cloudflare zones; all workflows operate against the selected zone
+- **Setup Email Domain**: Select a zone and optionally enter a subdomain, then:
+  1. Auto-checks if the domain already exists in Mailgun (disables "Add" button if so, enables "Push DNS" directly)
+  2. Adds domain to Mailgun with DKIM authority and 2048-bit key size
+  3. Fetches `sending_dns_records` (SPF, DKIM, CNAME) and `receiving_dns_records` (MX) from Mailgun
+  4. Pushes all DNS records to the selected Cloudflare zone one by one, handling "already exists" gracefully
+  5. Verifies domain with Mailgun after DNS propagation
+- **Point Domain to Server**: Create an A record pointing a subdomain to an EC2 instance's public IP, with optional Cloudflare proxy
+- **Create Reverse Proxy**: Create an NPM proxy host for the domain, with forward host/port, scheme, SSL, and WebSocket options
+- Step log in each card shows real-time progress with status icons (success, in-progress, error)
+- All workflows chain existing API endpoints from frontend JavaScript — no additional backend routes required

 ## Configuration